Tips on Taking Website Pictures For Your Small Business Website

 All digital cameras take pictures that are in focus, but is the focus on what you want?
 If you are taking a photo of a person, you may want the background to be out of focus so that it is not distracting.
-Avoid taking long-distance shots of groups of people.
+Avoid taking wide angle shots of groups of people.
 Nobody is going to look at their feet.
 Take close-ups.

 Likewise, if you have a store, a picture of the storefront or an interior isle might be nice, but also take close-ups of individual counters, wall displays, and racks so that visitors can clearly see the kinds of merchandise you offer.

 If you are taking pictures of people, lower your camera (bend down on your knees) so that your camera is at chest height, not at the height you would be at if you were standing up.
 This is the trick that wedding photographers use to take such attractive pictures.

 Regardless of what kind of pictures you take, the camera should be set to match the light source.

 Do not depend on your camera selecting this setting automatically.

 For best results you should manually set your camera to the color temperature of the light source.
 Then, colors will be accurate.
 Nearly all good cameras have such settings.
 Check your camera manual for instructions.

 Product pictures for your small business web design are extremely important.
 To take good quality pictures, you should invest in a few simple items and use them for all of your pictures.

 1. Background Mats

 Go to Staples or OfficeMax and buy two 20 x 30 inch foam display boards, commonly used in sales booths and office presentations.
 Choose a medium grey (works for all) or perhaps dark blue (unless your product is blue).
 White may not be a good choice because then the brightest part of your picture will likely be the background.